John Luke George Hely Hutchinson, 5th Earl of Donoughmore of Knocklofty1

 Last Edited=30 Jul 2011

-He succeeded to the title of 6th Baron Donoughmore of Knocklofty, co.
-Tipperary [I., 1783] on 22 February 1866.1 He succeeded to the title of 5th Viscount Hutchinson of Knocklofty, co.
-Tipperary [U.K., 1821] on 22 February 1866.1 He succeeded to the title of 5th Earl of Donoughmore of Knocklofty [I., 1800] on 22 February 1866.1 He succeeded to the title of 5th Viscount Donoughmore of Knocklofty, co.
-Tipperary [I., 1797] on 22 February 1866.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.3 He was educated at Eton College, Windsor, Berkshire, England.3 He was Assistant Commissioner for the European Commission for the Organization of Eastern Roumelia between 1878 and 1879.3 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1879.3 He held the office of Deputy Lieutenant (D.L.) of County Tipperary.3 He held the office of Justice of the Peace (J.P.) for County Waterford.3 He held the office of Deputy Lieutenant (D.L.) of County Waterford.3 He held the office of Justice of the Peace (J.P.) for County Tipperary.3
+He succeeded as the 6th Baron Donoughmore of Knocklofty, co.
+Tipperary [I., 1783] on 22 February 1866.1 He succeeded as the 5th Viscount Hutchinson of Knocklofty, co.
+Tipperary [U.K., 1821] on 22 February 1866.1 He succeeded as the 5th Earl of Donoughmore of Knocklofty [I., 1800] on 22 February 1866.1 He succeeded as the 5th Viscount Donoughmore of Knocklofty, co.
+Tipperary [I., 1797] on 22 February 1866.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.3 He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He was Assistant Commissioner for the European Commission for the Organization of Eastern Roumelia between 1878 and 1879.3 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1879.3 He held the office of Deputy Lieutenant (D.L.) of County Tipperary.3 He held the office of Justice of the Peace (J.P.) for County Waterford.3 He held the office of Deputy Lieutenant (D.L.) of County Waterford.3 He held the office of Justice of the Peace (J.P.) for County Tipperary.3

 Children of John Luke George Hely Hutchinson, 5th Earl of Donoughmore of Knocklofty and Frances Isabella Stephens